caktus/ansible-collection-caktus-hosting-services/README.md

 ## `hosting_services.email_forwarding`

-Forwards some or all mail via an external SMTP service such as SES.
+Forwards some or all mail via an external SMTP service such as SES, via the `Oefenweb.ansible-postfix` role.

 ```yaml
 # playbook.yaml